unegma/unegma-legal/README.md

-# AGREEMENT FOR WEB DEVELOPMENT SERVICES
+# Agreement for Web Development Services

 This Agreement is entered into between Unegma LTD ("Service Provider") and [Client Name], ("Client").